nctrinh/Multi-Agents/README.md

-# LangGraph Test
+# Multi-agents

-A test project using LangGraph and LangChain for building multi-agent systems.
+A project using LangGraph, LangChain, and Neo4j to build multi-agent systems supporting student learning management on CANVAS.

 ## Quick Start